helminthiases/scope/README.md

 The deliverables are

-* STH Prevalence Prediction Model via GitHub
+* Geo-statistical STH prevalence modelling & analysis, via GitHub.
-* Thesis Manuscript
+* Thesis manuscript.
 * Datasheet [<a href="#@Gebru2018">1</a>]

 #### Feedback & Approval of deliveries